szepeviktor/debian-server-tools/CV.md

 # Viktor Szépe from Hungary would work for a Company

-My main activity is **proactive** maintenance of HTTP-based services: an application, an API or a website.
+My main activity is **proactive** maintenance of web-based services: an application, an API or a website.
 These experiences could mean valuable feedback for your development team.
 (*Traffic light example* :vertical_traffic_light: *a developer sees the green light, I see red and amber.*)
 My focus is on security&safety and performance.